 - 1. Divide students into pairs or groups of three. - 2.
-Each group is to create a fish that can be placed in plain view in the classroom or outside, and not be seen by the other teams.
+Each group will create a fish that can be placed in plain view in the classroom or outside, and not be seen by the other teams.
 Fish must be a minimum of 15cm x 5 cm. - 3.
 Allow the students time for examining the area for a good location for each team's fish and time for the creation of the fish (construction paper, newspaper, clear plastic sheets, coloring, etc). - 4.
 All the students must leave the area (room/outside area) while each team hides its fish.
 Teams should take turns entering the room and placing their fish. - 5.
 When all the fish are hidden, call the teams back in. - 6.
 Allow two to three minutes for the students to hunt for the fish. - 7.
 Each student should mark on a map of the area where each fish is placed. - 8.
 Tally the number of students who found each fish.
-The best-hidden fish (fewest times seen) wins a prize. - 9.
-Discuss each team's fish's adaptations to its habitat (area where the fish were hidden).
+The best-hidden fish (fewest times seen) wins a prize.